Extract Filtered Data in Excel to Another Sheet (4 Methods)

 Breakdown of the VBA Code

-• Then I used InputBox to ask for 3 different ranges.
-Which are filter area range, criteria range, and output range.
+• Then, the InputBox asks for 3 different ranges.
+These are filter area range, criteria range, and output range.

-• To pick those ranges, I used the RangeSelection.
+• To pick those ranges, we used the RangeSelection.

-• For applying the Filter I used the VBA AdvancedFilter method also used AutoFit method to AutoFit columns after the Filter is applied.
+• For applying the Filter we used the VBA AdvancedFilter method, then used AutoFit method to AutoFit columns after the Filter is applied.

 Paste and Save the VBA code in the VBA editor.